rticommunity/rticonnextdds-medtech-reference-architecture/demos/demo3/Scenario1.md

 part like in this demo.

 ## How to run this scenario

+0. If you'd like to secure the WAN communication, run the following script.
+Then, make sure both the _Passive_ and _Active_ sides are using the same set of certificates.
+This demo won't work if the set of certificates are different on each side:

+    ```bash
+    cd demos/security
+    ./setup_security.sh
+    ```

 1. Start the Surgeon Console / Arm Controller on the _Active_ side: